ianvanbuskirk/nbgc/README.md

 The above clones this repository, creates a virtual environment and installs required packages, adds this environment as a jupyter notebook kernel and starts the notebook server.
 Next, navigate to and open ***reproduce_analysis.ipynb***, ensure that the nbgc kernel is active, and run all cells.

 ---

-To cite this book, please use this bibtex entry:
+To cite this work, please use this bibtex entry:
 ```
 @article{van2022open,
   title={An Open-Source Cultural Consensus Approach to Name-Based Gender Classification},